- ≪장애인인식개선신문≫ NASA, 제30회 인간탐사로버 챌린지 우승자 발표

 High School Division: Erie High School, Erie, Colorado

-College/University Division: South Dakota Mines & Technology, Rapid City, South Dakota
+College/University Division: South Dakota School of Mines and Technology, Rapid City, South Dakota

 Project Review Award